Amanita pantherina: Identifying features

-Habitat and distribution
+Distribution and habitat

 The panther cap is an uncommon mushroom, found in both deciduous, especially beech and, less frequently, coniferous woodland and rarely meadows throughout Europe, western Asia in late summer and autumn.
-It has also been recorded from South Africa, where it is thought to have been accidentally introduced with trees imported from Europe, Asia and on Vancouver Island, in British Columbia, Canada.
-It is common in urban areas from winter to spring.
+It has also been recorded from South Africa, where it is thought to have been accidentally introduced with trees imported from Europe and Asia.

 It is an ectomycorrhizal fungus, living in root symbiosis with a tree, deriving photosynthesised nutrients from it and providing soil nutrients in return.

-Biochemistry and toxicity
+Toxicity

+A. pantherina is toxic, more so than A. muscaria.
+It can cause diarrhea, vomiting, and hyperhidrosis, which can lead to severe dehydration.

+Varieties multisquamosa and velatipes are considered poisonous.

+Psychoactive use

 A. pantherina contains the psychoactive compounds ibotenic acid and muscimol, two psychoactive constituents which can cause effects such as hallucinations, synaesthesia, euphoria, dysphoria and retrograde amnesia.
 The effects of muscimol and ibotenic acid most closely resemble that of a Z drug, like Ambien at high doses, and not a classical psychedelic, e.g. psilocybin.

-A. pantherina is also toxic; if consumed fresh, it may not be fatal to humans, it can cause diarrhea, vomiting, and hyperhidrosis, which can lead to severe dehydration.

-A. pantherina is used as an entheogen much less often than its much more distinguishable relative Amanita muscaria, largely due to being less recognizable and far more potent, containing a higher concentration of ibotenic acid.
-While ibotenic acid is mostly broken down into the body to muscimol, what remains of the ibotenic acid is believed to cause the majority of dysphoric effects of consuming psychedelic Amanita species.
+A. pantherina is used as an entheogen much less often than its much more distinguishable relative A. muscaria, largely due to being less recognizable and far more potent.
+A. muscaria contains a higher concentration of ibotenic acid.
+While ibotenic acid is mostly broken down by the body into muscimol, what remains of the ibotenic acid is believed to cause the majority of dysphoric effects of consuming psychoactive Amanita species.
 Ibotenic acid is also a scientifically important neurotoxin used in lab research as a brain-lesioning agent in mice.

-As with other wild-growing mushrooms, the ratio of ibotenic acid to muscimol depends on countless external factors, including: season, age, and habitat - and percentages will naturally vary from mushroom-to-mushroom — with dark brown A. pantherina specimens having a greater concentration of ibotenic acid.
+As with other wild-growing mushrooms, the ratio of ibotenic acid to muscimol depends on countless external factors, including: season, age, and habitat—and percentages will naturally vary from mushroom to mushroom—with dark brown A. pantherina specimens having a greater concentration of ibotenic acid.

-A. pantherina var. pantherinoides is considered inedible and possibly poisonous.
-Varieties multisquamosa and velatipes are considered poisonous.